fooyay/whendi/readme.md

 If you want to make contriutions or have suggestions for improvement, make a pull request or send a message.

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
-All security vulnerabilities will be promptly addressed.

 ## License

 The code is open source - here it is, you can see it.